I751 and the conditional permanent resident

 It is a good idea to seek legal advice during the breakdown of the marriage before pursuing a waiver based upon divorce.
 You should also consider that obtaining a final divorce decree may take longer than the RFE response time.

 What if divorce proceedings start after we filed the joint I751 petition?
 Do I have to re-file?

-If the CPR filed an I-751 petition jointly but later become legally separated and/or in pending divorce or annulment proceedings the USCIS will issue the CPR a Request for Evidence (RFE) with an 87-day response period.
-In the RFE, the USCIS will ask the CPR to send a copy of the final divorce decree and a request stating he or she would like to have the joint filing petition treated as a waiver petition.
-This gives the CPR an opportunity to send evidence that the divorce is final and to request a waiver of the joint filing requirement without refilling.
+If the CPR filed an I-751 petition jointly but later become separated or have a pending divorce the USCIS will issue the CPR a Request for Evidence (RFE) with an 87-day response period.
+In the RFE, the USCIS will ask the CPR to send a copy of the final divorce decree.
+It will also request a written statement from the CPR that the jointly filed petition be treated as a waiver petition.

 To avoid an I-751 interview, you must demonstrate to the USCIS that your marriage was in good faith marriage and not just for a green card.
 You can prove a good faith marriage by showing that you lived together and mixed your finances by having joint assets and liabilities such as a joint credit card.

 Bona fide marriage evidence may include tax returns showing that you filed taxes as married even if one of you made no income.
 You must show shared experiences – you vacationed together, were together at social outings and spent time together with family and friends.
 Evidence of bona fide marriage may also include birth certificate of children together, proof of pregnancy, fertility treatment or even medical records related to a miscarriage.